rwdaigle/edgerails/source/_posts/2011-05-06-reversible-migrations.markdown

 {% endhighlight %}
 </div>

-By default Rails 3.1 will generate migrations for models using the change method that will hold the up logic.
-While trying to rollback, Rails will figure out how to reverse the migration for you.
-Go ahead and apply the migration and then rollback!
+By default Rails 3.1 will generate migrations for models using the `change` method that will hold the `up` logic.
+When a rollback is requested Rails will figure out how to reverse the migration for you merely by examining the 'up' direction directives.
+Go ahead and apply the migration and then rollback.
 You should see something like the following:

 <div class="code_window">
 <em>console</em>